Hodges–Lehmann estimator: Estimating the population median of a symmetric population

-For a population that is symmetric, the Hodges–Lehmann statistic estimates the population's median.
+For a population that is symmetric, the Hodges–Lehmann statistic also estimates the population's median.
 It is a robust statistic that has a breakdown point of 0.29, which means that the statistic remains bounded even if nearly 30 percent of the data have been contaminated.
 This robustness is an important advantage over the sample mean, which has a zero breakdown point, being proportional to any single observation and so liable to being misled by even one outlier.
 The sample median is even more robust, having a breakdown point of 0.50.
 The Hodges–Lehmann estimator is much better than the sample mean when estimating mixtures of normal distributions, also.